 Partnerships are core to IVCC's success.
+Our goal, through capacity sharing, is to empower, support and learn from all those who work with IVCC to achieve our equity, diversity and inclusion (EDI) objectives.
+We anticipate mutual learning and collective action to integrate equity and diversity principles to achieve our mission

+IVCC ED&I

-Our goal, through capacity sharing, is to empower, support and learn from all those who work with IVCC to achieve our equity, diversity and inclusion (ED&I) objectives.
-IVCC ED&I Recruitment for IVCC's External Scientific Advisory Committee (ESAC) is now conducted via an open call for expertise to ensure a pool of diverse candidates.
-In collaboration with our funders, IVCC has supported eight collaborating research facilities (three facilities in East Africa, four facilities in West Africa and one facility in the UK) towards Good Laboratory Practice (GLP).
-Funds were available for the GLP certification process and infrastructure improvements required for full GLP compliance.
-IVCC contributed to a report by Malaria No More UK highlighting the role of women scientists, researchers and community health workers in the fight against malaria.
-In partnership with Goodbye Malaria, data collected by IVCC on the participation of women working in indoor residual spraying (IRS) teams in Mozambique provides a blueprint for how vector control programmes can increase the role of women in intervention campaigns.
-Knowledge sharing and collaboration with other Product Development Partnerships (PDPs), e.g. MMV and TB Alliance.
+Recruitment for IVCC's External Scientific Advisory Committee (ESAC) is now conducted via an open call for expertise to ensures a pool of diverse candidates.

+In collaboration with our funders.
+IVCC has supported eight collaborating research facilities (3 facilities in East Africa.
+4 facilities in West Africa and 1 facility in the UK) towards Good Laboratory Practice (GLP).
+Funds were available for the GLP certification process m rastructure improvements and required for full GLP compliance.

+IVCC contributed to a report by Malaria No More UK highlighting the role of women scientists. researchers and community health workers are leading the malaria fight.

+In partnership with Goodabye Malaria. data collected by IVCC on the participation of women working in indoor residual spray (IRS) teams in Mozambique provides a blueprint for how vector control programmes can increase the role of women in intervention campaigns.

+Knowledge sharing and collaboration with other Plues e.g. MMV and TB Alliance.

 IVCC benefits from knowledge exchange with the Liverpool School of Tropical Medicine's (LSTM) Equity & Diversity Committee, Research Integrity Working Group and a range of staff networks.

-The Australian Department of Foreign Affairs and Trade (DFAT) supported a Gender Equality, Disability and Social Inclusion (GEDSI) analysis of the Indo-Pacific Initiative.
+The Australian Department of Foreign Affairs and [77] le (DFAT) supported a Gender Equality, Disability and Social Inclusion (GEDSI) analysis of the Indo-Pacific Initiative.

 Engaged with PATH on best practice on how to use their Equity in Programming Benchmarks.
-The Equity in Programming Benchmarks are used to ensure equity in health, community priorities, respectful partnerships and inclusive innovation are embedded in projects and proposals.
-The benchmarks include self-assessments, examples and resources which IVCC hopes to use to assess equity within the New Nets Project; and other projects going forward.
+The Equity in Programming Benchmarks are used by PATH to ensure equity in health, community priorities, respectful partnerships and inclusive innovation are embedded in their projects and proposals 📑 e benchmarks include senfassessments, examples and resources which IVCC hopes to use to assess to assess equity within the New Nets Project; and other projects going forward.

 After an open tender process, IVCC awarded direct research contracts to two facilities to provide field trial services.
-This approach will help strengthen and sustain the capacity for malaria vector control research in sub-Saharan Africa.
+This approach will help strengthen and sustain the capacity for malaria vector control research in sub-Saharan Africa

+Stanford | Global Center

-Through training delivered by the Global Center for Gender Equality, at Stanford University, and supported by The Bill & Melinda Gates Foundation, IVCC developed best practice for the integration in vector control product development.
+Through training delivered by the Global Centre for Gender Equality, at Stanford University, and supported by The Bill & Melinda Gates Foundation, IVCC developed Best Practice for the Internation in Vector Control Product

-African research facility survey to understand the breakdown of categories such as gender, age, and disability across our active trial site projects, with a view to advance ED&I through our research partnerships.
+African research facility survey to understand the breakdown of categories such as gender, age, and disability across our active t i site projects, with a view to Advance ED&I through our research

 IVCC is working toward improving procurement processes to embed ED&I, with a potential contractor's approach to equity, diversity and inclusion evaluated during the tender process.

-IVCC's External Scientific Advisory Committee
+IVCC's External Scientific Advisory Committee (ESAC)

 Mission

-The External Scientific Advisory

-Committee (ESAC), first established

-in 2006, is an independent group of

-scientists and academics who provide

-expert specialist technical assessment

-of IVCC's partner's evolving portfolio

-of vector control interventions.
+The External Scientific Advisory Committee (ESAC), first established in 2006, is an independent group of scientists and academics who provide expert specialist technical assessment of IVCC's partner's evolving portfolio of vector control interventions.

 Specifically, ESAC provide scientific advice on commercially oriented insecticide-based products, for public health use and on new product classes in vector control.
-ESAC is tasked with: - · Providing scientific advice on new project submissions. - Giving advice on the project design and on project continuance, termination and extension decisions. - Providing scientific, independent reviews on all data submitted by the projects. - Ensuring that the projects meet agreed timelines and milestones. - Providing scientific advice on non-project issues like publications.
+ESAC is tasked with:

+- · Providing scientific advice on new project submissions. - Giving advice on the project design and on project continuance, termination and extension decisions. - Providing scientific, independent reviews on all data submitted by the projects. - Ensuring that the projects meet agreed timelines and milestones. - Providing scientific advice on non-project issues like publications.